dennyzhang/remote-commands-servers/README.md

 1. People can choose how many concurrent executors we support.
 2. If the count of concurrent executors is 1, we run remote ssh commands sequentially.
 3. People can specify whether to quit and abort following servers, if previous batch has any errors.

+Notice:
+- Here we assume all remote servers can accept ssh by the same ssh private key file.